bibusDG/CSA_privacy_policy/README.md

 Continued use of the App constitutes acceptance of any changes.
 11. Contact Information
 If you have questions about this Privacy Policy or GDPR compliance, please contact:
-Email: [Insert Support Email]
+Email: bibusapps@gmail.com, grosserd81@gmail.com
-Company Name: [Insert Legal Company Name]
+Company Name: BibusApps
-Address: [Insert Registered Business Address, if applicable]
+Address: Poland, Kwidzyn

 PART II – TERMS OF SERVICE